harrypars0ns/a-recipe-book/README.md

 - Another great feature to let users input the contents of their fridge and the app suggests recipes that have ingredients that the user already has.

+- Vegan and Keto Filters

+- Scrolling rows where each row is a different category of food eg. Brunches, Stews, Soups

 - If I had a user profile database users would be able to upload their own images.

 - A database of ingredients with the macro-nutrient information would allow the app to calculate the nutritional information of a whole recipe.
 This would be perfect for a Keto diet.